Can we talk about cleaning for a moment?

 I’ve followed and I’ve enjoyed.
 I’ve taken on board a few of her tips too.
 But I still can’t move past the fact that I loathe cleaning.

-Now that my Isabelle has started school I actually have so much time to myself it’s kind of embarrassing.
+Now that my big girl has started school I actually have so much time to myself it’s kind of embarrassing.
 Sure, sure I’m 20 weeks pregnant so I get some kind of pass I think if I want a little afternoon nap or I cry for 40 minutes because we’ve ran out of Granny Smith apples, but nevertheless I think it is pretty much a given that I should be keeping the house clean each day.

 And I’m doing it.
 I promise that I am.
 My husband like a show home house, he likes white walls and empty sides.
 I avoid clutter like the plague because it just means more things I have to move and dust around/under.
 So all in all we don’t do too badly.